gocardless/gocardless-pro-ruby/README.md

 ### Handling failures

-When an API returns an error, the client __will raise__ an error that corresponds to the type of error.
-All errors subclass `GoCardlessPro::Error`.
-There are four errors that could be thrown:
+When the API returns an error, the client will raise a corresponding one.
+There are four classes of error which could be thrown, allof which subclass `GoCardlessPro::Error`:

 - `GoCardlessPro::GoCardlessError`
 - `GoCardlessPro::InvalidApiUsageError`